carlosdubus/gamesearch/README.md

 ### feeds

 The config file contains the available feeds.
-Each feed require at least the `path` key.
+Each feed requires at least the `path` key.

 The `path` key is the module.class path to import from python.
-This allows to install third party feeds using pip, and just reference them in the config file.
+This allow us to install third party feeds using pip, and just reference them in the config file.

 The `params` path is a dictionary of arguments to send to the feed constructor.